tanviGanesh/googleAnalyticsDataCharts/README.md

 # Google Analytics Chart

-###Visualizing Google Analytics Data with Google Chart Tools without Authorization using PHP and JQUERY
+###Visualizing Google Analytics Data with Google Chart Tools with automatic Authorization using PHP and JQUERY